papernest disclaims that they are not currently in partnership with Sainsbury

 If you switch to Sainsbury’s Energy, you can opt for a dual fuel deal or just get your gas or electricity from the supplier.
 If you want to leave the company before your fixed period is over, you’ll have to pay an exit fee of £30 per fuel.

-Sainsbury’s Energy isn’t the cheapest supplier on the market, but it is more affordable than Npower.
+They arn’t the cheapest supplier on the market, but it is more affordable than Npower.
 So if you’re considering a switch to Npower, Sainsbury’s Energy might be a good alternative.

 The exact amount you’ll pay will depend on your energy usage.
-When you switch, you’ll need to tell Sainsbury’s Energy how much energy you use on average.
+When you switch, you’ll need to tell Sainsbury’s how much energy you use on average.
 They’ll then be able to calculate your monthly payments.
 The cost of each unit of energy you use will be the same throughout your fixed period.
 However, if you start using more energy, the cost of your monthly payments will go up to cover the extra energy.

 There’s also a Sainsbury’s Energy app that you can download.
 This lets you manage your energy account from your smartphone or tablet computer.

-If you think Sainsbury’s Energy could be the right supplier for you, we can help you switch.
+If you think Sainsbury’s could be the right supplier for you, we can help you switch.
 Get in touch with a member of our team to find out more 0330 054 0017

 Sainsbury’s Energy Fuel Mix

-Sainsbury’s Energy offers its customers just one tariff.
+They offer their customers just one tariff.
 This tariff comes with 100% renewable electricity.
 This means that all Sainsbury’s Energy customers will be on a green energy deal.

 The table below shows the 2020 fuel mix for Sainsbury’s Energy, Npower and the average UK supplier.